VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 TA for assistance with that.

+## E :  Plotting MESA output

-21. Now let's wrap up this lab by reading your MESA output in using Python and making some custom plots.
+20. Now let's wrap up this lab by reading your MESA output in using Python and making some custom plots.

 ---

-## BONUS: Batch Parameter Studies with MESA
+## F :  BONUS: Batch Parameter Studies with MESA

 If you've completed the main lab activities and have time remaining, explore the automated parameter study framework in the [`batch_runs/`](./batch_runs) directory.
 This framework enables systematic exploration of overshooting effects across multiple stellar models.